 In the face of global crises, global solutions are needed more than ever.
 By aiming for better production, better nutrition, a better environment, and a better life, we can transform agrifood systems and build forward better by implementing sustainable and holistic solutions that consider development in the long term, inclusive economic growth, and greater resilience.

 A sustainable world is one where everyone counts.

 Governments, the private sector, academia, and civil society and individuals need to work together in solidarity to prioritize the right of all people to food, nutrition, peace and equality.
 Indeed, every one of us, including youth, can work towards an inclusive and sustainable future, showing greater empathy and kindness in our actions.

 We must ALL be the change.

-Collective action across 150 countries is what makes World Food Day one of the most celebrated days of the UN calendar.
-Hundreds of events and outreach activities bring together governments, businesses, NGOs, the media, and general public.
-They promote worldwide awareness and action for those who suffer from hunger and for the need to ensure healthy diets for all.
+Collective action across 150 countries worldwide is what makes World Food Day one of the most celebrated UN days of the UN calendar.
+Hundreds of events and outreach activities bring together governments, businesses, CSOs, the media, the public, even youth.
+They promote worldwide awareness and action for those who suffer from hunger and for the need to ensure healthy diets for all, leaving no one behind.

 #WorldFoodDay 2022 is being marked in a year with multiple global challenges including the ongoing pandemic, conflict, climate change, rising prices and international tensions.
 All of this is affecting global food security.